-In such case, the visible text in the report corresponding to the hidden fact shall have applied a custom style property "-kvk-ix-hidden" which value follows the @id attribute of that fact.
-Unlike other style properties, the value of '-kvk-ix-hidden' is not inherited.
+In such case, the visible text in the report corresponding to the hidden fact shall have applied the style property "-ix-hidden" which value follows the @id attribute of that fact in line with the XBRL International Working Group Note on designing HTML for Inline XBRL.
+Unlike other style properties, the value of '-ix-hidden' is not inherited.